wxinix/cpp-explained/src/primitive/IntTypes.md

 # Integer Types

 ## Common Integer Types
 C++ supports several integer types with varying sizes and ranges.
 Here is a list of the most commonly used integer types in C++, available since the earlier versions of the language.
+Note that `char` is treated as integer type here for practical reason, though technically it is not.

 | Type name | Typical Size (in bytes) | Range |
 | --------- | -------------- | ----- |